 Tips for Getting the Most Out of Family Conversation Starters:

 1. Don’t be afraid to ask for more details, but drop it if they seem resistant.
 A gentle way to ask is, “can you tell me more about that?’.

 2. Remember that it’s okay to not feel like talking.
 If someone doesn’t want to talk about a certain subject, that’s okay.
 You might note that as something to come back to privately or find a new way to ask the question.

-4. Use them when it works best for your family.
-Is bed time a good calm time to chat?
+4. Use these family conversation questions when it works best for your family.
+Is bedtime a good, calm time to chat?
 Maybe driving to and from school?